dictation-toolbox/aenea/README.rst

       except ImportError:
             pass

+(This of course assumes from-style import was used to import Key, Text, etc in the original module.)

 My modules respect the PLATFORM variable in aenea/util/config.py rather than relying on the above.

 Writing Your Own Server